lbwa/v-access/README.md

 ## With other hooks

 [Separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) is a design principle for separating distinct parts, and implement the high cohesion and low coupling between multiple independent parts.
-[Vue router navigation guard][doc-router-beforeeach] accepts **multiple** hooks to implement a navigation pipe.
+[Vue router navigation guard][doc-router-beforeeach] accepts **multiple** hooks to implement a navigation pipeline via this principle.
 This is the theoretical basis for `v-access` implementation. `v-access` has provided an `authorizer` as a `beforeEach` guard.

 If you aren't familiar with how multiple global `beforeEach` hooks work, I strongly recommend you to read [the documentation][doc-router-beforeeach] about `router.beforeEach`.